pmean/build-website/text/15/introversion.md

 ---
-title: "PMean: What problems does introversion cause for a statistical consultant?"
+title: "What problems does introversion cause for a statistical consultant?"
 author: "Steve Simon"
 source: "http://blog.pmean.com/introversion/"
 date: "2015-09-08"